-Martha Jackson-Jarvis grew up in Virginia and Pennsylvania, and currently lives and works in Washington, DC.
+Martha Jackson Jarvis is a Washington, DC-based mosaic artist.
+Jackson-Jarvis grew up in Virginia and Pennsylvania.
 She received a BFA in Ceramics/Sculpture from the Tyler School of Art, Temple University in Philadelphia and an MFA in Sculpture/Ceramics from Antioch University in Columbia, Maryland.
-She has exhibited her work at numerous museums and galleries.
-For more information: http://marthajacksonjarvis.com
+Her work acknowledges the changes that have taken place during her lifetime, including civil rights activism, family deaths, and artistic movements.
+For more information, visit the artist’s website: http://marthajacksonjarvis.com